nstansbury/Jam.js/README.md

 this.init();

 ```
+By default, every namespace has a default module, named as the namespace with a .jsm extension.
+This allows a single namespace module to transparently import any required modules.

-Modules and Namespaces can be hacked around as needed, such as importing random JS files into useful namespaces as well as importing one Module into multiple Namespaces to share private data between them.
+Modules and Namespaces can also be hacked around as needed, such as importing random JS files into useful namespaces as well as importing one Module into multiple Namespaces to share private data between them.

 ```javascript
 var mod = new Jam.Module("myModule.jsm");